Sydney-Informatics-Hub/nfcore-rnaseq/_episodes/intro_to_nextflow.md

 exercises: 10
 questions:
 - "Bioinformatics pipelines : why?"
+- "What is nextflow?"
-- "What are the steps to check sequencing quality?"
+- "What is nfcore?"
-- "How can we align the RNASeq read-data to the reference and visualise the alignments?"
-- "How can we perform Differential Expression Analysis?"

 objectives:
-- "Learn how to perform RNASeq analysis"
+- "Introduction to nextflow and nfcore"
 keypoints:
 - XXX
 ---